softpak/HOSE/README.md

 HOSE
 ====

-MPI failed.\n
+MPI failed.
-Now I use HSA instead.\n
+Now I use HSA instead.
 Please see HSAFoundation for further information.